Charles Edgar Clark: Early life

-Charles Edgar Clark was born in Bradford, Vermont on August 10, 1843, to James Dayton Clark and Mary Sexton Clark.
+Clark was born in Bradford, Vermont on August 10, 1843, to James Dayton Clark and Mary Sexton Clark.
 His earlier education was largely composed of his attendance to Bradford Academy.
 From a young age, Clark was an avid reader and especially fond of military history.
 He was inspired by historical military figures such as Hannibal, Napoleon, Marlborough, and many more generals, and expressed interest in attending military school around age sixteen.
 His father (James Dayton Clark) was acquaintanced with the Honorable Justin S. Morrill, and wrote to him asking for an appointment for Charles to the Military Academy.
 While he was denied at West Point on account of there being no vacancies, Morrill offered Clark a spot at the Naval Academy, which he accepted.

 Time at the Naval Academy

 Clark travelled to the Naval Academy in Annapolis and arrived there on September 29, 1860.
 He first reported to the superintendent of the Naval Academy, Captain George S. Blake, and began working on the ship Constitution, or “Old Ironsides”, with C. R. P. Rodgers, Edward Simpson, Stephen B. Luce, and Lieutenants Flusser, John Taylor Wood, Hunter Davidson, and William H. Parker.

-Rumors of war influenced a rising unrest at the Academy, and students’ desire to leave school to be part of a fight was stronger than ever.
-Clark’s first practice cruise was during the summer of 1862.
+Rumors of war influenced a rising unrest at the Academy, and students' desire to leave school to be part of a fight was stronger than ever.
+Clark's first practice cruise was during the summer of 1862.
 It took place in the under the supervision of Commander Edward Simpson.
 During this trip, their crew ventured up the Peninsula near the Fortress Monroe, and then to Yorktown, Long Island, and New Haven.
 His second practice cruise was a summer later, in 1863.
 The crew served under Commander Steven B. Luce on the corvette Macedonian.
 This trip ventured across the North Atlantic to New England, Plymouth, and Spithead.
 It was there that Clark and the other students visited the Arsenal at Woolwich, where they saw weapons like triphammers.
 They spent time in France and New York, where they were towed into Long Island Sound by the steamer Freeborn shortly before she sank.
 Clark and the crew of the Macedonian rescued the other sailors and continued on their way.